Shivam13602/Chatpulse/README.md

-# Real-Time Chat Application with Sentiment Insights
+# Chatpulse - Real-Time Chat Application with Sentiment Analysis

-This is a serverless, real-time chat application with sentiment analysis capabilities, built using various AWS services.
+A serverless real-time chat application with sentiment analysis capabilities, built using various AWS services.
+This application allows users to chat in real-time while analyzing the sentiment of messages.

 ## Architecture Overview